knative/docs/docs/admin/eventing/kafka-channel-configuration.md

     !!! note
         This example specifies two extra parameters that are specific to Kafka Channels; `numPartitions` and `replicationFactor`.

 1. Optional.
-To create a Broker that uses Kafka Channels, specify the `kafka-channel` ConfigMap in the Broker spec:
+To create a Broker that uses Kafka Channels, specify the `kafka-channel` ConfigMap in the Broker spec.
+You can do this by running the command:

     ```yaml
     kubectl apply -f - <<EOF